Pre-Medicine through Chemistry at Southern Oregon University

 What are the important deadlines as I prepare to apply for medical school?

-For any health program requiring the Medical College Admissions Test (MCAT), it is recommended that students take this test sometime between January and May of the year the applications are due.
-MCAT test scores from June or later may not be available for review by the medical college's admissions committee.
+For any health program requiring the Medical College Admissions Test (MCAT), it is recommended that students take this test sometime between January and July of the year the applications are due.
 April or May is also the time to begin lining up letters of recommendation from college professors.
+You can find helpful information about the new test here:

 Remember the saying "the early bird gets the worm?"
 As it turns out, this does not just apply to yard sale shoppers.
 Get in your applications to your top choices for medical school early in the admissions process.
 Do not wait for the deadline as many schools fill a portion of their available slots before their deadline arrives.